 Tire manufacturers are working harder than ever to find a niche that makes their tires superior over other brands.
 These engineered tires are being designed for specific vehicles and weather applications.
-And although so many computer engineered and exotic tires are being developed, how many people are actually running on them?
+And although so many computer engineered and exotic expensive tires are being developed, how many people are actually running on them?
 Let’s discuss the all-season conundrum and the diverse tires on the market in greater detail, below.

-Tires are being developed which are a cross between an all-season tire and a winter tire.
+Tires are being developed which are a cross between an all-season expensive tires and a winter tire.
 They have some sipes which bite into the road in the cold weather and still hold up well in all temperatures.
 Most snow tires seem to wear out quickly as the weather warms up because they are made of a special rubber that stays supple in cold weather.

 Although it seems like there is only so far that you can stretch a tire for one application without losing the benefits of another, tire manufacturers are trying their best to find the ideal hybrid mix.
 Yet, you will probably only see these tires in a magazine that features special order tires and for a limited number of models.